Tuition: How Much Do Online MHA Programs Cost?

 Asynchronous Versus Synchronous Learning

-In addition to the instructors, a prospective MHA student should consider the way instruction occurs.
-Some programs build consistent access to instructors into their programming through synchronous learning—i.e., where students and professors are online together at the same time—or through smaller class sizes.
+In addition to the instructors, a prospective MHA student should consider how instruction occurs.
+Some programs build consistent access to instructors into their programming through synchronous learning—i.e., where students and professors are online together simultaneously—or through smaller class sizes.

 Asynchronous learning can allow more flexibility regarding when and how students complete the curriculum, but may also offer less consistent direct access to professors.
 Although not universal, more expensive programs tend to have more synchronous learning experiences and smaller professor-to-student ratios than less expensive programs.